Hello! My name is Gloria, and I’m a Goldendoodle. That means I’m a cross between a Golden Retriever and a Poodle.

 - Sweet potato – Packed with essential nutrients

 - High in Omega 3 and 6 – Growth, repair, and immune function

 - Available in 22 lb bags – Ideal for bulk buying

 - Bag not resealable – Not ideal for storage

-- Dry food for dogs with 65% protein and healthy fat ingredients and 35% produce, fiber, vitamins, minerals and other natural ingredients
+- Chicken dog food grain free recipe with 65% protein and healthy fat ingredients and 35% produce, fiber, vitamins, minerals and other natural ingredients

-- With 84% of protein from animal sources, the Merrick Grain Free Dry Dog Food Real Chicken and Sweet Potato Recipe offers the ideal combination of protein and healthy fats to help a dog maintain optimal weight and increased energy
+- With 84% of protein from animal sources, this healthy dog food offers the ideal combination of protein and healthy fats to help a dog maintain optimal weight and increased energy

 As a therapy dog, I go wherever my human goes.
 This can take a lot of energy, depending on what her schedule looks like.